hhanmk/hhanmk.github.io/index.md

 ##### Aug.
 2018, [Crypto 2018](https://crypto.iacr.org/2018/), joint talk with [Allice Pallet--Mary](https://apelletm.github.io/)

 #### Domestic
+- From the Hardness of Detecting Superpositions to Cryptography, and little bit more
+##### May.
+2023, Academia Sinica, Taipei, Taiwan
 - From the Hardness of Detecting Superpositions to Cryptography: Quantum Public Key Encryption and Commitments
 ##### Mar.
 2023, National Security Research Institute, Daejeon
 - From the Hardness of Detecting Superpositions to Cryptography: Quantum Public Key Encryption and Commitments